All Photos by Molly Ressler

 DOWNTOWN SANTA CRUZ

 As you peruse the shops and restaurants just off Pacific Avenue, take a detour through Pearl Alley behind the stylish boutique Stripe or down Plaza Lane for some local color.
-“Song of Santa Cruz” on Cedar Street leads the way to the Wednesday Downtown Santa Cruz Farmers Market and a retro surf mural draws your eye to Hula’s Island Grill.
+“Song of Santa Cruz” on Cedar Street and a retro surf mural draws your eye to Hula’s Island Grill.
 Further down Front Street, check out the fantastical mural featuring a beekeeper on Firefly Café and Motion Pacific.
 The heart of the downtown art scene, however, is naturally at the Santa Cruz Museum of Art & History.

 Along one side of the Museum and along the border of Abbott Square, a patchwork quilt blankets the gray cement in cheery pinks, blues, and greens.
 Designed by Thomas Campbell, the mural represents the unique elements of the community’s culture, stitched together with the metaphorical thread that ties all of us together.